 The project was made possible by support from the National Science Foundation (Grant No. BCS-1358724), and the University of Oregon.
 Any opinions, findings, conclusions or recommendations expressed in this website are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or the University of Oregon.

 The materials on this website, including the Corpus of Regional African American Language is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike (4.0) International license (https://creativecommons.org/licenses/by-nc-sa/4.0/).

 How to cite this website

-Kendall, Tyler and Jason McLarty (2018).
+Kendall, Tyler, Jason McLarty, and Charlie Farrington.
+2023.
 ORAAL: Online Resources for African American Language.
-Eugene, OR: The Online Resources for African American Language Project. http://oraal.uoregon.edu
+Eugene, OR: The Online Resources for African American Language Project. https://oraal.uoregon.edu.

 Contact the ORAAL Development Team

 Contact the ORAAL Development Team with any questions, comments, or suggestions.